parallel-constitution/parallel-constitution.github.io/pages/faq.md

 #### Common responses to important questions should be readily available

-Almost all of these documents are based scholarly efforts that have citations and are well referenced.
-For the most part they are based on the collective agreement and consensus of large numbers of people.

 #### Similar questions should be grouped so people may see patterns more clearly

-#### Answers/Responses to questions should be tagged by their various biases - right/left, rich/poor, devout atheist and so on (in much more detail )
+#### Answers/Responses to questions should be tagged by their various biases - right/left, rich/poor, devout/atheist and so on (in much more detail )

 #### Extra expenses, unintended outcomes and other surprises and success stories need to be linked to each question